-Based on the practice of Voice 21's 'National Oracy Pioneers Programme', students are given opportunities to develop their knowledge and understanding through talk, but are also taught the skills to do this effectively.
-Students are taught that spoken language depends on a range of different interrelated aspects (physical, linguistic, cognitive and social and emotional) and understand that to use spoken language successfully, they need to make progress in all of these areas.
-Daily opportunities for speaking and listening are visibly built into teaching sequences as well as explicit teaching and assessment of speaking and listening tasks.
+Based on the practice of Voice 21's 'National Oracy Pioneers Programme', daily opportunities for speaking and listening are visibly built into teaching sequences as well as explicit teaching and assessment of speaking and listening tasks.
 An individual presentation is introduced in Year 7 and developed in Year 8 to prepare students for the speaking and listening exam in KS4.